President & Chairman of the Board

 Christine has served as an Advocacy Ambassador for Autism Speaks, has volunteered for dozens of committees and is currently serving on the Watertown Schools Board of Education.
 She has a masters’ degree in business administration with a certificate in financial management for non-profits.
 She has extensive sales and marketing experience with almost 3 decades in medical device sales, and lives in Watertown with her husband, Mark and son, Domenic.

 Mark Faressa co-founded Sun, Moon & Stars with his wife, Christine, and is an incredible part of its support system.
 He holds a bachelor’s degree in management and has an extensive background in purchasing and inventory management.
-Mark currently works for the Watertown Board of Education while running a successful direct sales business.
+Mark currently works for Swift Middle School while running a successful direct sales business.

 Abbi Nori Nelson is a long-time friend of the Faressa family and has been an ardent supporter of Sun, Moon & Stars in this capacity since inception.
 She has a bachelor’s degree in communications.
 Abbi is a photographer and video producer with 20+ years of experience working at Fortune 500 companies in marketing leadership roles.

 Lori Bonaldi has been in practice since 1982 and has been an Emeritus Principal with Edwards Ingram since 2020.
 Lori has been involved with numerous local committees and boards.
 Most notably, she was a board member of both the Watertown Foundation and Litchfield Bank.
 Lori has also been active with the Watertown Library and is a founding member of the Friends of the Watertown Public Library.
 She is semi-retired and currently resides in Middlebury.
 Her hobbies include boating and relaxation.